Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 You can watch the wrestlers compete in person at one of the six annual tournaments, which take place in January, March, May, July, September, and November.

-The Tokyo grand sumo tournament is in May.
+The Tokyo Grand Sumo tournament is in May.

 Visit to the Samurai Museum